gohugoio/hugoDocs/content/en/content-management/multilingual.md

 color = "blue"
 ```

-In the example above, all the settings exept the `color` below `params` maps to predefined configuration options in Hugo for the site and its language and should be accessed via the documented accessors:
+In the example above, all settings except `color` below `params` map to predefined configuration options in Hugo for the site and its language, and should be accessed via the documented accessors:

 ```
 {{ site.Title }}